erickbaldi/erickbaldi.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-This is a WordPress website I realized some time ago (almost 10 years!) for some friend of mine who were jumping into the triathlete world and decide to reuinte themselves in an official Team.
+This is a WordPress website I realized some time ago (almost 10 years!) for some friend of mine who were jumping into the triathlete world and decide to reunite themselves in an official Team.

 [LINK](https://t3triathlon.it)